jimmieego/a11y-intro/presenter-notes.md

 ## Last

 That concludes our presentation.
-We will now move over to Amy for questions.
+I will be happy to answer any questions you may have.